-When a function name or an abbreviated function name carries a superscript or a subscript, the required space follows the superscript or subscript.
-A letter, numeral, or other mathematical expression following this space assumes the same level as the function name or abbreviated function name.
+When a function name carries a superscript or a subscript, the required space follows the superscript or subscript.
+A letter, numeral, or other mathematical expression following this space assumes the same level as the function name.

-In the following three examples, letters " θ " and "x" are printed on the baseline of writing and are unspaced.
+In the following three samples, letters " θ " and "x" are printed on the baseline of writing and are printed without a leading space.

+- $\gg \sin^2\theta$

-$\gg \sin^2 \theta$ $\Rightarrow \sin^2 x$ $\Rightarrow \sin^2 x$
+- $\gg \sin^2 x$

+- \gg sine2x